Haywood Highsmith: Second stint with Heat (2022–2025)

 On February 15, 2022, Highsmith signed a standard 10-day contract with the Miami Heat.
 Ten days later, he signed a second 10-day contract.
 Following the expiration of the second 10-day contract, Highsmith signed a three-year deal to remain with the Heat.

 On December 20, 2022, Highsmith scored a career-high 18 points, alongside two rebounds, two assists and four steals, in a 113–103 loss to the Chicago Bulls.
 The Heat qualified for the play-in tournament and advanced to face the top-seeded Milwaukee Bucks in the first round, whom they defeated in five games in a historic upset.
 In game 5 of the Eastern Conference Finals, Highsmith scored a then-playoff career-high 15 points, alongside two rebounds and two steals, in a 110–97 loss to the Boston Celtics.
 The Heat eventually defeated the Celtics in seven games to advance to the 2023 edition of the NBA Finals against the Denver Nuggets.
 In game 1 of the Finals, Highsmith matched his career high of 18 points, alongside two rebounds and two steals, in a 104–93 loss.
 The Heat went on to lose the series in five games.

-On July 8, 2024, Highsmith re-signed with the Heat.
+On July 8, 2024, Highsmith re-signed with the Heat on two-year, $10.8 million contract.
 He made 74 appearances (42 starts) for Miami during the 2024–25 NBA season, averaging 6.5 points, 3.4 rebounds, and 1.5 assists.

 On August 8, 2025, it was announced that Highsmith had suffered a meniscus tear in his right knee during a training session; he was ruled out for 8-to-10 weeks after undergoing surgery.

-Brooklyn Nets (2025–present)
+Phoenix Suns (2026–present)

 On August 15, 2025, Highsmith was traded to the Brooklyn Nets alongside a 2032 second-round pick in exchange for a $5.6 million trade exception and a 2026 protected second-round pick.
 On October 19, it was announced that Highsmith would remain out for at least eight weeks after suffering a setback in his recovery from meniscal surgery.

+On February 5, 2026, Highsmith was waived by the Nets.
+On February 18, he signed a two-year, $3.85 million contract with the Phoenix Suns.
+Highsmith made seven appearances for the Suns during the 2025–26 NBA season, averaging 5.4 points and 1.9 rebounds.

+On August 12, 2026, Highsmith was waived by the Suns.
+He re–signed with Phoenix five days later on a one–year contract.